 Close your eyes… breathe deeply… experience this precious moment…

-To slow down, become aware of all that is around us and inside of us, and fully engage in the present moment is one of the best gifts we can give ourselves.
+To slow down, to become aware of all that is around us and inside of us, and to fully engage in the present moment is one of the best gifts we can give ourselves.
 As we practice this mindful and embodied way of being we become more authentic, connected, and kind.

 Mindfulness is the act of becoming aware and present in the moment.
 It is the ability to notice (and try not to judge or get caught in our judgements) all that is inside of us and all that is outside of us.
 It is the capacity to witness — to recognize what is ours and what is other — and to gently hold loving acceptance for both experiences.

 The concept of embodiment is rooted in the lived experience of the body and mind fused together into one single being.
 It is in the body where our internal and external landscapes meet – where our senses, our emotions, and our cognitive processes come together to form a complete understanding of our experiences.

 As we slow down and focus our attention on becoming more fully and authentically available in the present moment, we often notice far more and experience a sense of deeper connection and “heartfelt-ness”.
 We are better able to recognize and regulate our emotions, hold space for other people’s feelings, and enter into our own bodies to explore the gifts and wisdom they hold.

 Although the concept or practice of mindfulness originated from Buddhist meditation, in recent years the idea of an embodied and mindful presence has been brought into the mainstream in part by the work of Jon Kabat-Zinn who reminds us that mindfulness can help us reduce stress and reconnect to our vibrant, loving selves.